softwareguru/airflowsummit-website/content/blog/cfp.md

 ---
-title: "CFP is open!"
+title: "The CFP deadline is May 30th"
 date: 2025-01-28T10:00:00
-description: "This year’s summit will bring exciting keynotes, in-depth technical content, use cases and hands-on workshops, with a big focus on Airflow 3.
-Join us!"
+description: "The second round of the CFP is closing this May 30th.
+Make sure to submit your proposal and be part of the Airflow 3.0 lineup.
+Join us in Seattle!"
-summary: "This year’s summit will bring exciting keynotes, in-depth technical content, use cases and hands-on workshops, with a big focus on Airflow 3.
-Join us!"
+summary: "The second round of the CFP is closing this May 30th.
+Make sure to submit your proposal and be part of the Airflow 3.0 lineup.
+Join us in Seattle!"
 # post thumb
 images: ["images/blog/airflow-2025-cfp.png"]
 # author